victorfeitosa/quake-hexen2-mdl-export-import/README.md

 - Support for Hexen II palette on the Import/Export file menu
 - Better support for skins
 - Emissive material added automatically
+- Support for Hexen II Portals of Praevus model format

 ## TO DO
 - Add support for custom palettes